Scimon/p6-Range-SetOps/README.md

 DESCRIPTION
 ===========

 The standard Set operators work on Ranges by first converting them to lists and then applying the set operations to these lists.
-But Ranges can also represent a Range of possibly values for ehich this type of comparison does not work well.
+But Ranges can also represent a Range of possible values for which this type of comparison does not work well.
 The Range::SetOps module aims to provide operators based on the Set operators but geared to work on Ranges without list conversion.

 IMPLEMENTED OPERATORS
 =====================